 If you accept the premise that a parent’s job is to prepare their child to live independently, contributing as to their abilities, then you also have to accept that your child must engage in some degree of risk.

 It’s a fact of LIFE:

 All growth requires risk!

-It can be difficult for parents (I totally get it!) but it’s essential for your child’s development to put your own fears and anxieties on the back-burner!
-If someone tells you you’re a helicopter parent—they’re not paying you a compliment….
+Sure it can be difficult for parents (I totally get it!) but it’s essential for your child’s development.
+So put your own fears and anxieties on the back-burner!
+If someone tells you you’re a helicopter parent—they’re not paying you a compliment.

 PLAY is also where you’ll find age-appropriate risk-taking opportunities.
 This gives your kiddo the chance to assess their capabilities and then apply that info in other situations.
 It is also the ideal vehicle for expressing emotions in an appropriate way.
 The following are some play-based activities that’ll benefit your child’s emotional development.

 ●DOUGH, CLAY, SAND, WATER or RICE are examples of sensory materials—read about sensory activities

 ●ART activities (versus crafts) give children an outlet for self-expression